killshott3r/khinsider/readme.md

 # khinsider.py

-This is a fixed version of the [original khinsider.py](https://github.com/obskyr/khinsider).
-The fix was taken from issue [#117](https://github.com/obskyr/khinsider/issues/117) of the original khinsider repo.

 `khinsider.py` is a [Python](https://www.python.org/) interface and script for getting [khinsider](http://downloads.khinsider.com/) soundtracks.
 It makes khinsider mass downloads a breeze.
 It's easy to use - check it!

 From the command line (i.e. regular usage):